jltsiren/GFA-spec/GFA1.md

 + **Containment**: an overlap between two segments where one is contained in the other.
 + **Path**: an ordered list of oriented segments, where each consecutive pair of oriented segments is supported by a link or a jump record.
 + **Walk**: (since v1.1) an ordered list of oriented segments, intended for pangenome use cases.
 Each consecutive pair of oriented segments must correspond to a 0-overlap link record.
++ **Haplotype sequence**: (since v1.3) an ordered list of walks, intended for pangenome use cases.
+A haplotype sequence may be fragmented into multiple walks sharing the sample identifier, haplotype index, and sequence identifier.

 ## Line structure